iclosem/6300Fall14Team01/6300Fall14Project2/Deliverable1/ProjectPlan.md

 - **Activity description** During this section, tests that were written in the coding and debugging phase should be scrutinized to ensure they cover all areas contained in the implementation and any edge cases.
 - **Entrance criteria** A functionally complete implementation of the product and a set of well defined tests that verify basic IO.
-- **Exit criteria** To exit this, near 100% code coverage and a full compliment of tests that test the durability of the application.
+- **Exit criteria** To exit this requires a full compliment of testing that verifies the functionality/interoperability of the system components and tests the core computations of the system.

 #### System Acceptance and Deployment